 The speed at which muscle can be built depends on four distinct factors: training, diet, lifestyle and genetics.
 For each individual the contribution of each will be different.
 This makes it hard to supply an answer that will be definitive for everyone.
 By understanding the factors involved however we understand what we can control and what we can’t.

 Diet plays a role.
 Muscle building requires protein in order to activate the muscle protein synthetic (MPS) response which leads to increased lean muscle mass in the body.
-In a perfect world where every possible muscle-building element aligns, the individual is young, fit and stress-free, the maximum amount of muscle that can be build in a year is 25lbs (approximately 11.3kg).
+In a perfect world where every possible muscle-building element aligns, the individual is young, fit and stress-free, the maximum amount of muscle that can be built in a year is 25lbs (approximately 11.3kg).
 Most individuals can only hope for half that or less.

 The study of 2986 men and women, aged 19–72 y, from the Framingham Third Generation Study found that protein intake within the limits recommended above showed improved muscle mass gains, regardless of age.

 Lifestyle is important.
 The stress levels experienced by a person however are also important.
 A study of individuals engaged in lifting weights showed that the body’s response to exercise (and its ability to build muscle) depended on how well they handled stressful situations.

 Finally, genetics.
 This is an immutable variable.
 Even when training, diet and lifestyle are near-perfect, the ability to build muscle depends on such DNA-defined variables as the number of capillaries delivering nutrients and anabolic hormones to your muscle fibers and the thickness and malleability of the connective tissue that surrounds those fibers.
 These frequently determine the response to exercise so that, with the same training, one person grows bigger muscles while another one doesn’t.